roboconf/roboconf.github.io/en/developer-guide/roboconf-model.md

 * The end of a component declaration.

 This model allows to write editors in IDE (Eclipse, Netbeans, whatever).
+This is why the parsing model is not internal.
+Eclipse plug-ins may import these classes.
 From an in-memory representation, we can update a text portion.
 This model is useless at runtime.

 Facets are handled at this level.